jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

     }

 ```
-Now lets build a series of helper methods that save the image, load the image, and handle the progress message.
+Now we need to build a series of helper methods.
 First we will write the saveDrawing() method.
 It uses getDrawingCache() to retrieve the drawing from the drawingView and store it as a bitmap.
 We then create a file directory and file for the bitmap called "drawn_image.jpg".
-Finally, we use FileOutputStream and a try / catch block to write the bitmap to the file location.
-The method returns the absolutPath to the file location which will be used by the loadImageFromStorage()  method.
+Finally, FileOutputStream is used in a try / catch block to write the bitmap to the file location.
+The method returns the absolute Path to the file location which will be used by the loadImageFromStorage() method.
 ```java
 public String saveDrawing(){
         drawingView.setDrawingCacheEnabled(true);